Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--NP1VBDg3u4.md

 ### Transcript

-> is it possible the satisfaction comes from vr uh i mean possible is a very broad term here we don't have any plans for vr um you know maybe in the future someone does it maybe we won't we won't do it but like maybe you know some other studio makes it for us or something i don't know but we have no plans for vr at least at the moment um and maybe there's a mod that comes out for i don't know but uh yeah we don't have yep
+> is it possible the satisfaction comes from vr, i mean possible is a very broad term here we don't have any plans for vr, you know maybe in the future someone does it maybe we won't we won't do it but like maybe you know some other studio makes it for us or something i don't know but we have no plans for vr at least at the moment, and maybe there's a mod that comes out for i don't know but, yeah we don't have yep